 You may be thinking “how on earth did I get into all this debt?” and it’s actually quite easy to understand.
 Everyones story is different, but in general it happens something like this.

 You get a job and are earning a bit of money when you decide you need to buy a car.
 But you don’t have cash so you take out a loan.
 However, the bank won’t loan you money for a car that is too old so you feel “forced” to buy a newer and more expensive car and the bank obviously tells you that it is affordable.
-And so the spiral has begun.
+And so the debt spiral has begun.

 Because now you’re paying a monthly instalment on your car and probably don’t have much (if anything left) of your salary so if anything major goes wrong with the car you would need to use credit on your credit card.
 Luckily though the bank has foreseen this and have already offered you a credit card with lots of credit (because apparently you’re really good at managing your money).